DeepSkill/case-attendance-report/README.md

 pnpm dev
 ```

-This will start both the API server (http://localhost:1337) and the web frontend.
+This will start both the API server (http://localhost:1337) and the web frontend (http://localhost:3000).

 ## Manual Setup